OliverAbdulrahim/kotlin-asana/src/main/kotlin/org/conservationco/asana/serialization/README.md

 #### Type safety is the biggest motivation.
 Asana resources are designed for cross-platform use and are served as JSON.
 You'll get the direct unmarshalling of that JSON when using client libraries like `java-asana`.
-That mapping of data is relatively fast, but not idiomatic to strongly typed languages like Java and Kotlin.
-Critically, your code ends up prone to errors and mistakes, as your data isn't always mapped to its true type.
+That mapping of data is relatively fast, but not idiomatic to statically typed languages like Java and Kotlin.
+Critically, since your data isn't always mapped to its true type, your code ends up prone to errors and mistakes,

 This library brings you back to the land of type safety, mapping your data to a model that you define, name, and provide types for.